 DÉSIRÉE KLINGLER

 I am attorney-at-law, admitted to practice in Switzerland and New York, and I apply data analytics to answer legal questions.
-My research focuses on Public Procurement, Antitrust Law, and Law And Economics | DesireeResearch.
+My research focuses on Public Law at the intersection of LAW & ECONOMICS and LAW & TECHNOLOGY, spanning accross public procurement, urban planning and competition law, climate law and judicial decision-making.
 Keep reading to learn more about my most recent publications and presentations.

-FISCAL AND MONETARY POLICIES AGAINST COVID-19 IN THE UNITED STATES
+FISCAL AND MONETARY POLICIES AGAINST COVID

 As part of the "Law, Finance, and Economics" Group at the Institute for New Economic Thinking (INET) in New York, I have published a Report on the Regulatory, Fiscal and Monetary Policies against the Covid-Crisis in the United States.